TheChenger/CS4551/README.md

 Multimedia Information and Processing

-The first project we were tasked with in this class was to implement image processing techniques
+The first project we were tasked with in this class was to implement image processing techniques,

+We were given the MImage class to use to read and write data to and from PPM files.

+The image that was hardcoded was the Ducky.ppm file all image processing techniques were used on.

 1st: Converting a 24-bit Color Image to an 8-bit Gray-scale image